GapFilter/GapFilter/README.md

 | -r / --ratio       | the number of suspect cell in  GapFilter-AO within [0,8], adjusting the ratio of suspect/civilian vary from 0:8 to 8:0 (default 2:6)                           |
 | -s / --seed        | the hash seed                                                   |

+## Dataset

+We provide four datasets in. pcap format for testing, which are also used for accuracy tests in our paper.

 ### References
 BOBHash (http://burtleburtle.net/bob/hash/evahash.html) is used as the hash function in the code.